 Item, the v.th day of Desembre, my mastyr toke to Parre of Suthewerke, in ernest to make a peyr of breganders for him selffe, x.s.
 4

 In 1469, Edward IV extended his patronage to another London armourer named John Smyth, and, according to the exchequer, had purchased at least £360 worth of armour and other military equipment from him by 26 October of that year.
 5

 Of course, not all armour was made in England.
-A considerable amount was imported from Milan, which was generally considered to be of a higher quality than the English-made variety.
+Due to the fact that England had no domestic steel production--the primary ingredient in armour--all of the steel had to first be imported from Spain.
+This made domestic armour more expensive than its foreign counterparts; therefore, a considerable amount was imported from Milan, which was generally considered to be of a higher quality than the English-made variety.
 According to a chancery warrant issued in June 1471, Olivier de la Marche, a famous Burgundian soldier, diplomat, and ‘man of letters,’ would convey 500 complete harnesses, as well as 500 brigandines and 1,000 sallets for archers, into England for private sale.
 The brigandines were “garnished and complete,” explained to include sallets, bevors, leg harness, gardes, gardebraces.
 6 It is interesting to note that de la Marche was very close to Charles the Bold, who was not only brother-in-law to Edward IV, but had recently aided the English King to retake his kingdom after being forced to flee to France following the earl of Warwick's rebellion.
 A few years later, during the winter of 1474-75, the master of the ordnance received £400 from the exchequer in recompense for 136 complete suits of Milanese armour bought for the king from Thomas Grafton, merchant of the staple of Calais.
 7

 Play the Long Game